 The initial collection on display was related to the history of the October Revolution.

 9. It was fully restored to its original splendor following WWII

 The interior of the palace was completely destroyed by the fire in 1837 and gradually rebuilt in the exuberant Rococo architectural style.

 An equally devastating event was the “Siege of Leningrad” during World War II which happened between 1941 and 1944.
 Following the war, the damaged palace was again rebuilt.

 Since the Fall of the Soviet Union in the late 20th century, various icons of the Imperial Family have been restored as well.
 This even includes emblems of the Romanovs and gilded eagles and decorations.

 10. It’s part of one of the most famous museums in the world today

 The Hermitage Museum in Saint Petersburg is one of the most famous museums in the world.
 It’s the second-largest art museum on the planet and the palace houses many items of the approximately 3 million pieces of the collection (of which most are in storage).

 The museum comprises multiple buildings lining the Palace Embankment of the Neva River.
 Apart from the palace, the Small Hermitage, Old Hermitage, New Hermitage, and Hermitage Theatre, can be visited by tourists.

-Just as the Louvre in Paris, the location of this fantastic museum couldn’t be much better than the rooms of a palace with such a rich history!
+Just like the Louvre in Paris, the location of this fantastic museum couldn’t be much better than the rooms of a palace with such a rich history!